lawrencedcodes/dsa/README.md

 - Notes in Markdown
 - Non comprehensive, not intended as a guide
-- Future me: be king
+- Future me: be kind

 ## Features